As a Pastor and church planter, I wanted the church to grow.

 There’s nothing wrong with those things, but after five or six years, I realized they weren’t the things holding us back.
 There were other growth barriers keeping us from moving forward.
 But, the growth barriers people talk about weren’t really the ones I faced.

-Here are the 5 real growth barriers I experienced leading and growing my church.
+Here are the 5 real growth barriers I experienced leading a church that wanted to grow.

 Hands down, this is the #1 barrier to growth (and health) in your church.